 Due to the fact that your service address will be a matter of public record, you must seek permission from the owner of the premises before providing it as a service address or using it for any other business-related purpose.
 Most tenancy agreements include provisions preventing tenants from using their rented premises for such purposes.
 If you’re in any doubt, you should contact your landlord for confirmation before using your home as a service address.

 Does my service address need to be in the UK?

 No. Unlike the registered office, service addresses do not need to be in the UK.
 You can use any address in any country, as long as you have permission to use it and it is a physical postal address where mail can be easily delivered and signed for during normal business hours.

 Is a service address the same as a registered office?

 No. A service address and registered office are two completely different requirements.
 However, it is common for the same location to be used for both purposes.

-- A service address is the official contact address of a company director, secretary, subscribers, person with significant control in a company, and a member of an LLP.
+- A service address is the official contact address of a company director, secretary, subscriber, PSC, and member of an LLP.

-If your company or LLP is small, it makes sense to use the same address as your service address and registered office.
-You must also supply this information separately on your company formation application and any other forms which request these details.
+If your company or LLP is small, it makes sense to use the same address for your service address and registered office.
+You must supply this information separately on your company formation application and any other forms which request these details.

-If you decide to purchase professional service addresses and registered office service from a company formation agent or another type of address provider, you will have to pay for both services separately.
+If you decide to purchase a professional service address and a registered office service from a company formation agent or another type of address provider, you will have to pay for both services separately.
 You cannot purchase one type of address service and use it for both purposes.